 Lara is truly a strong warrior and kindred spirit, with a firm resolve to help victims of the Watchtower Society get the support and justice they deserve.
 The Day also had personal meaning for her; she was memorialising Rob Grayson and Julie-Ann Seabrook, who took her own life less than a year ago as a result of the damage done by the teachings of the Watchtower Bible and Tract Society.

 As Lara noted in the above news story, she personally left the religion because, among other reasons, she “didn’t like that women couldn’t be in leadership.”
 That fine; if the Watchtower doesn’t appreciate and won’t take full advantage of her strengths, and the strength of so many like her, the ex-JW community will.
 Your loss, Watchtower.

 A Huge Thank-You to Participants

-I’m proud of my friend for conceiving of such an amazing Day, and deeply humbled by, and grateful to, those in the exJW community who have embraced it these past few years.
-I’m sure Bo never could have imagined the amazing turnouts we’ve had, and how this Day would become a means for raising awareness of abuses inside the Watchtower, and for allowing former Jehovah’s Witnesses to express themselves so freely.
+I’m deeply humbled by, and grateful to, those in the exJW community who have embraced it these past few years.
 I would like to offer a huge personal thank-you to all the participants who have been brave enough to speak up and speak out, and who have participated in any way.
-I sincerely hope, as does Bo, that this Day will continue grow, so that our light becomes stronger than the darkness of the Watchtower.
+I sincerely hope that this Day will continue grow, so that our light becomes stronger than the darkness of the Watchtower.

 Please share via social media below.